KIT-MBS/coconet/README.md

 python -m coconet.main <msa_file> --verbose
 ```
 where `<msa_file>` denotes FASTA formatted multiple sequence alignment (MSA) file of an
 RNA.
-The reference/target sequence should be included at the first line of the
+Note that the first sequence in the MSA file should be the target/reference sequence.
-input MSA file, and `--verbose` is an optional argument that  allows logging
+The optional argument `--verbose` allows logging
 messages printed on the screen.

 By default **coconet** uses a single 3x3 matrix.
 However, its possible to specify